 Step 2: Earn Free Shipping on your Prime Pantry Order

 Shipping on Prime Pantry orders is supposed to cost $5.99 per order.
-But Amazon seems to always be offering free shipping on your Prime Pantry order when you add five select items to your order.
+But Amazon seems to always be offering a discount on your Prime Pantry order when you add five select items to your order.

 As an example, here are the five items I added to my recent Prime Pantry order that qualified for free shipping (keep in mind that these items may no longer be available by the time you read this):